TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-logsinazuremonitor.md

 ## **Recommended steps**

 * Sign-ins are available only for Azure AD Premium-licensed tenants.
-It's not available for Free- or Basic-licensed tenants.
+It's not available for Free- or Basic-licensed tenants.<br>
 * Audit and Sign-ins logs are only available from the time you have configured the logs to be routed through Azure Monitor Diagnostics.
 There's no backfilling of the logs.

 ### **Troubleshooting issues with sign-ins**